foundriesio/docs/source/reference-manual/security/device-gateway.rst

 ``fioctl keys ca create``.
 There are a couple of important things to note about this command:

- * Its highly recommend that you use a PKCS#11 compatible HSM.
+ * It's highly recommend that you use a PKCS#11 compatible HSM.
 This will ensure the safety of your factory's root of trust private key.

  * The "PKI Directory" is important and should be securely backed